It was my nineteenth birthday yesterday! Yayyyyyyyyyy!

 4) I don't like walking in front of people.
 I think that's the trust thing again.
 I'd rather walk behind or next to people, herding them or whatever, because if they're behind me they could stab me in the back, I guess?
 I don't like bowing on stage for the same reason.
 I want my eyes on that audience.

 5) I like chocolate.
 A lot.
 I'm one of those people who has double chocolate cake with chocolate frosting and double chocolate fudge ice cream for my birthday.
 Chocolate is the flavor of life!

 6) I stink at being an adult.
-The first time I ever really bought stuff myself was this last Christmas, with my guy friends on a thrift store jag.
-I needed my voice teacher's help to get myself a work study job.
+The first time I ever really bought stuff for myself was this last Christmas, with my guy friends on a thrift store jag.
+I needed my voice teacher's help to get a work study job.
 I can't cook.
 I pretty much don't ever want to do anything practical ever.
-People are shocked at how little I know about practical life skills.
+People are shocked at how little I know about most life skills.

 14) I probably owe people hundreds of dollars at this point because they're always just giving me stuff.
 Buying things for me, handing money over when I don't have it, and then telling me not to bother paying back.
 It psychs me out.
 People aren't supposed to be nice, not when it comes to money.